C2100-PR/2100-sites/README.md

-# 2100 Sites
-Website content for 2100.cool domains
+# Free AI at api.airforce